tzlaine/small_wg1_papers/P2727_iterator_interface.md

 convertible to the other (in either direction), and either: 1) their adapted bases are comparable; or 2) a `D2` is subtractable from a `D1`.

-I know those contraints look oddly specific; here's why they are the way they
+I know those constraints look oddly specific; here's why they are the way they
 are:

 Every category of iterator besides output need to define `operator==`.
 For